 Two-tiered kitchen islands and peninsulas

 A two-tiered island or peninsula design not only blocks the line of sight from the adjacent living area from cuttered countertops or dirty dishes , but it also provides extra space for seating and hanging out.
 It’s perfect for a breakfast nook or serving all of your hungry guests.
 Some homeowners also move the kitchen sink to the island (rather than place it against a wall or in front of a window) when they construct a two-tiered design.

 When everything is intermingled, it can be tough to know where one area begins and the other ends.
 One way to resolve this issue is to construct partial walls.
 Partial walls can really open up a room, while still providing enough structure to separate the kitchen from other areas.

 Under cabinet lighting can help make heavily used areas, like your countertops, more stylish as well as more functional.
 Let's face it, poor lighting can make daily tasks more difficult than they need to be, from reading to food prep to cleaning.
 Another option you can try is installing pendant lights, which are currently trending, to accent your decor and help define the different areas of your home.

-These are just a handful of examples for how you can enjoy an open kitchen concept without having to open up the entire floor plan.
-Come by the Kitchen Magic Showroom and our design team will work with you to find your happy medium.
+These are just a handful of examples for how you can enjoy an open kitchen concept without having to give up any privacy or division.
+If you’re pondering ways to upgrade your kitchen design to a more open layout, schedule your in-home appointment with a Kitchen Magic consultant today.
+Our amazing team will help you create your dream kitchen.